 During your consultation, you may be advised to attend hospital for an X-ray or other tests not offered on-site.
 We can’t transport non-ambulance patients to a hospital, so you’ll need to make your own way by taxi from the Pick-Up/Drop Off point, or a lift.
 If you are unable to get to the Pick Up/Drop Off point, please speak to the medical or welfare teams who will do their best to assist you where possible.
 Life-threatening calls will be prioritised, so depending on the situation there may be a wait.

 If you have to leave without your belongings please ask a friend to look after or collect your things.
-If someone needs to access site to collect your things, they will need to do so by midday on Monday 11th August.
+If someone needs to access the site to collect your things, they will need to do so by midday on the Monday when the show closes.
 On arrival, they should speak to a Gate Manager who will be able to help.

 The nearest A&E department is in Winchester: